Why Do So Many Parents Opt Out of Summit Learning?

 “I was going, ‘Oh my gosh, this is us!
 We are experiencing the same situation as many other communities.
 We’re going through the same thing,’” Vourax said.
 “It gave me inspiration.
 I knew we had a chance at having our voices heard.”

-Personalized learning has crested and broken as a new trend in K-12+ pedagogy.
+Personalized learning–in its high-est tech form–has crested and broken as a new trend in K-12+ pedagogy.
 At it’s core, it marks an engineer’s solution to an inefficient system.
 The logic goes like this: a student learns best when they can benefit from a teacher’s near-exclusive attention.
 But in public school, a 1:1 teacher-student ratio is impossible with the current resources.
 Worse still, during a good chunk of a teacher’s time, they’ll need to give students who struggle the most individual attention.
 That means less attention is given to the students who manage to keep at or above proficient levels without the help of a teacher.